-When you submit a job request to Tradelynx, the data you provide is used to match you with a suitable local trader and to keep your conversation with them in one place.
-We don't sell your details, we don't hand them to lead-broker resellers, and we don't publish them on a directory.
+When you submit a job request to Tradelynx, the data you provide is used to match you with a suitable local trader and keep your conversation with them in one place.
+We don't sell your contact details, we don't hand them to lead-broker resellers, and we don't publish them on a directory.
+(Your property's maintenance record is different — if you build a HomeLynx Property Passport, you can choose to share property data with estate agents, insurers, and lenders, and they may use it in their own decisions.
+Section 3 below explains exactly how that works.)

 What you give us at intake: